FAForever/fa/loc/guidelines.md

 ----------------------

 1) *Compliance with the game's UI*
-- Text should never overflow from anywhere
+- Text should never overflow
-- As much as possible, try to keep a few pixels of margin between the text and its parent element boundaries
+- Maintain a few pixels of margin between the text and its parent element boundaries
 - Use obvious abbreviations if a shorter translation is impossible, but the abbreviation should be made in a way that it is clear and obvious.
 Keywords from the game should never be abbreviated.

 2) *Gender-neutral writing*